Nanoplastic and Optical-DOSY

 Standard characterization techniques often fail at the nanoscale, especially when dealing with polydisperse samples (mixtures of different sizes).
 At InspectT, we are developing two cutting-edge techniques that might redefine what is possible.

-Raman-DOSY: Solving the Polydispersity Puzzle
+Raman-DOSY and IR-DOSY: Solving the Polydispersity Puzzle

 Accuracy: It provides a clear map of which polymer is which size, even in a "polydisperse" sample.

-Interested in these applications?
+Interested in this application?
 Contact us: info@inspectt.nl